Erlenbach, Switzerland: Demographics

-The historical population is given in the following table:

 Transportation

 The development of a railway link between Zürich and Rapperswil had a great impact on the village.
 Bit by bit the village turned from an agricultural village to part of Zürich's agglomeration.
 There are two stations within the municipality, Erlenbach ZH station and Winkel am Zürichsee station.
 Both are stops of the S-Bahn Zürich on the lines S6 and S16.
 Tourist boat trips, run by the Zürichsee-Schifffahrtsgesellschaft, also sail from Zürich and Rapperswil.

 Cultural Heritage

 Located on Zürichsee lakeshore, Erlenbach–Winkel is part of the 56 Swiss sites of the UNESCO World Heritage Site Prehistoric pile dwellings around the Alps, and the settlement is also listed in the Swiss inventory of cultural property of national and regional significance as a Class object.
 Because the lake has grown in size over time, the original piles are now around 4 m to 7 m under the water level of 406 m.